lo1tuma/eslint-plugin-mocha/docs/rules/no-synchronous-tests.md

 ## When Not To Use It

-* If you are primarily writing synchronous tests, and rarely need the `done` callback or promise functionality.
+* If you are primarily writing synchronous tests, and rarely need the `done` callback, promise functionality or async functions.

 ## Further Reading